vatpac-technology/sops/docs/controller-skills/airwork.md

     Before providing a clearance to perform airwork to an aircraft, it is good practice to take extra time to assess to potential for conflicts, and determine if any coordination is required with adjacent positions.

 #### Partially Controlled Airspace
 Aircraft should only receive clearance to perform airwork within CTA.
-When an aircraft requests clearance to perform airwork in an area partially CTA and OCTA, controllers should provide clearance only for controlled portion of the airspace, and provide traffic information for the uncontrolled portion.
+When an aircraft requests clearance to perform airwork in an area partially CTA and OCTA, controllers should provide clearance **only** for the controlled portion of the airspace, and provide traffic information for the uncontrolled portion.

 !!! phraseology
     *MDIA403 is an IFR helicopter intending to perform airwork within 4nm of DRLD, `SFC` to `A050`; CTA exists above `A035`.*